ThatoMash/AWS-Cloud-Practitioner/AWS Labs/Compute Services/Lab 180 : Configuring an Amazon VPC.md

 # Configuring a VPC Lab

 ## Introduction
-This lab demonstrates how to **create a Virtual Private Cloud (VPC) in AWS** and configure its networking components for secure and efficient communication.
+This lab demonstrates how I created a Virtual Private Cloud (VPC) in AWS and configured its networking components to support secure and efficient communication.

-You will learn how to:
+During the lab, I learned how to:
-- Create a **VPC** with public and private subnets.
+Create a VPC with both public and private subnets.
-- Configure **Internet Gateway (IGW)** and **NAT Gateway** for connectivity.
+Configure an Internet Gateway (IGW) and a NAT Gateway to enable the right level of connectivity for each subnet.
-- Launch a **bastion server** in a public subnet.
+Launch a bastion server in the public subnet.
-- Connect to resources in a private subnet via the bastion server.
+Connect to resources in the private subnet using that bastion server as a secure access point.

-This lab is designed to provide practical experience in building **isolated, secure, and internet-connected networks** on AWS.
+Overall, this lab gave me hands-on experience in building an isolated, secure, and internet-connected network architecture on AWS.

----

 ## Overview
-Amazon VPC allows you to provision a logically isolated section of the AWS Cloud.
-You control your **IP ranges, subnets, route tables, and gateways**.
+Amazon VPC lets me provision a logically isolated section of the AWS Cloud where I control my own IP ranges, subnets, route tables, and gateways.

-In this lab, you will build a VPC, subnets, route tables, and gateways, and then deploy EC2 instances to test connectivity.
+In this lab, I built a complete VPC from scratch—including subnets, route tables, and gateways—and then launched EC2 instances to test and verify network connectivity.
+This helped me understand how traffic flows inside a VPC and how each component works together to create a secure and structured network environment.

 ---